AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Introduction

-Specifically, among the methods for encoding user's behaviors, recurrent neural network (RNN)~\cite{hidasi2018recurrent,hidasi2016session} is hard to preserve long-term behavioral dependencies even though employing gated memory cells~\cite{cho2014learning,hochreiter1997long}.
+Industry demands efficiently designing the three parts in the DL-based recommendation model to improve the accuracy and personalization for given recommender tasks in business.
+Nevertheless, it is hard to find a unified model meeting the requirements in all the scenarios.
+For the models of \textbf{behavior modeling}, recurrent neural network (RNN)~\cite{hidasi2018recurrent,hidasi2016session} is hard to preserve long-term behavioral dependencies even though employing gated memory cells.
 Convolutional neural network (CNN)~\cite{tang2018personalized,yuan2019simple} is capable of learning local feature combinations yet it relies on a wide kernel, deep network or global pooling to distinguish long-term interests.
-Although the attention mechanism~\cite{bahdanau2015neural} is able to directly aggregate features from entire historical behaviors~\cite{zhou2018deep}, additional recurrent models~\cite{li2017neural,zhou2019deep} are still necessary for modeling the evolving user's preferences, potentially incurring the drawbacks of RNNs.
-Self-attention~\cite{vaswani2017attention} is recently popular in modeling various long-term behaviors~\cite{feng2019deep,sun2019bert4rec}, but it is hard to be deployed in real-time applications that require fast inference with limited resources.
-Regarding the methods for interaction exploration, vanilla MLP~\cite{covington2016deep} implicitly models high-order interactions while missing the low-order information.
-Linear regression (LR)~\cite{cheng2016wide}, factorization machine (FM)~\cite{guo2017deepfm,he2017neural2} and product-based neural network (PNN)~\cite{qu2016product,qu2018product} introduce low-order feature interactions from input categorical features.
-On top of that, DCN~\cite{wang2017deep} and xDeepFM~\cite{lian2018xdeepfm} further involve compressed high-order interactions in the networks.
-However, all the above methods either require hand-crafted features or simply enumerate all interactions of bounded degree which may introduce noise in the final result~\cite{liu2020autofis}.
-Some latest attempts~\cite{liu2020autofis,luo2019autocross} find useful interactions with AutoML, whereas they either explore a small subset of cross features in LR or merely evaluate low-order interactions in FM.
+The attention mechanism~\cite{zhou2018deep} directly aggregates the entire behavior sequence, but it can not capture the evolution of the user's preference~\cite{zhou2019deep}.
+Self-attention~\cite{vaswani2017attention} is better for modeling long-term behaviors~\cite{feng2019deep,sun2019bert4rec}, but it is hard to be deployed in real-time applications that require fast inference with limited resources.
+Regarding the methods for \textbf{interaction exploration} and \textbf{MLP investigation}, vanilla MLP~\cite{covington2016deep} implicitly generalizes high-order information in the network whereas missing the low-order information.
+Therefore, linear regression (LR)~\cite{cheng2016wide}, factorization machine (FM)~\cite{guo2017deepfm,he2017neural2} and product-based neural network (PNN)~\cite{qu2016product,qu2018product} are introduced to involve low-order feature interactions from raw input categorical features.
+On top of that, DCN~\cite{wang2017deep} and xDeepFM~\cite{lian2018xdeepfm} further learn compressed high-order interactions in the networks.
+However, these methods either require hand-crafted cross features or simply enumerate interactions of bounded degree, and thus introducing noise in the model~\cite{liu2020autofis}.
+Moreover, the MLP specified manually or by grid search is usually sub-optimal.
+Therefore, adopting and coordinating the task-aware architectures for the \textbf{three parts} of recommendation models are the main challenge for building \textbf{efficient} and \textbf{accurate} recommender systems.